javiervertedor/RaspberryPiMediaServer/jellyfin.md

-# 🏠 Raspberry Pi Home Media Server Setup with Jellyfin (Hardware Acceleration)
+# 🏠 Raspberry Pi Home Media Server Setup with Jellyfin & qBittorrent (Hardware Acceleration)

-This guide shows you how to install and configure **Jellyfin** on a Raspberry Pi, including **hardware acceleration** for smoother media playback and transcoding.
-Jellyfin is a fully open-source alternative to Plex.
+This guide shows how to set up **Jellyfin** with **hardware acceleration** and integrate **qBittorrent** for automated media downloads on a Raspberry Pi.
+Your media will be accessible locally via Samba and streamed through Jellyfin.

 ---